5 Game Changing Strategies to Improve your Soccer Performance

-Protein is needed for the growth and repair of muscles, making it an important part of a soccer player’s diet.
+Protein is needed for the growth and recovery of muscles, making it an important part of a soccer player’s diet.
 This is especially important for younger soccer players since they have higher protein needs than non-athletes of the same age.
-If you’re unsure of how much protein you need, use this protein calculator from My Sports Dietitian to find out.

 - Here is a list of lean proteins:

 - Center Cut Pork